DevSon1024/Ragalahari-Downloader-2024/README.md

 # Ragalahari-Downloader 🖼️

 **Ragalahari-Downloader** is a Python-based program to scrape and download images from a series of pages on a ragalahari website.
 It specifically targets image URLs that match a specific pattern and downloads them into a local folder.
 The program supports multithreading for efficient downloading and provides a user-friendly interface with progress tracking. it is build in 'Python 3.12.5' still It can be run in python 3.7 or Higher.
+Also Works in Pydroid3 for Android...

 ---